Skip to Content

 Those green eyes are large, round, and wide-set.
 This is another cat breed that constantly looks like it is wide awake!
 Russian Blue cats are born with yellow eyes which turn green over time.

-This expensive breed of cat really enjoys play and requires a good bit of attention when you get home.
+This expensive cat breed really enjoys playing and requires a good bit of attention when you get home.
 Although, they do enjoy napping in a quiet corner and tend to shy away from large groups.

 Russian Blue Cat